NZ's SkyCity 2013/14 annual profit tumbles 23 percent

-WELLINGTON Aug 13 New Zealand gaming company SkyCity Entertainment Ltd's annual profit for 2013/14 fell 22.6 percent on lower revenue, the company said on Wednesday.
+WELLINGTON New Zealand gaming company SkyCity Entertainment Ltd's (SKC.NZ) annual profit for 2013/14 fell 22.6 percent on lower revenue, the company said on Wednesday.

 SkyCity, which owns or has interests in four of New Zealand's six casinos, and operates two in Australia, reported a net profit of NZ$98.5 million ($83.06 million) for the year to June 30, compared with NZ$127.3 million last year.

-It said its normalised after tax profit was NZ$123.2 million compared with NZ$134 million.
+It said its normalized after tax profit was NZ$123.2 million compared with NZ$134 million.

 Analysts had expected a full-year profit of around NZ$125 million.